 The answers to these questions (without the persuasive opinion of others) is a really good foundation to start building your wedding day.
 It also helps you and your partner get on the same page.
 You need to have clear expectations of what you both want for your wedding day.
 If you approach family and friends without clear expectations—it’s super easy for people to overstep or blatantly skip over what you want.
 It isn’t even fathomable to some parents or friends that you’d want to elope in the Grand Canyon.
 So if you don’t bring those expectations to the table—nobody else will.

 You should provide context for your alternative wedding plans.
-Again, this might be the first time that a lot of people you tell will have heard of hiking or backpacking for an elopement/wedding.
+Again, this might be the first time that a lot of people you tell will have heard of hiking or backpacking for an elopement or wedding.
 Show them photos on Instagram.
 Explain to them how much it excites you.
 And for the super curious, you can even go through online blog posts to get a sense of what elopement days are like.
 It’s a lot easier for loved ones to understand when they can actually see it, whether that’s on Instagram or a blog post.

 Ways to Include Family: